krepowo/Game-Server-API/readme.md

 # Game-Server-API

-Check you game server in web-browser without entering or installing the game.
+Check your game server in web-browser without entering or installing the game.

 # Install